MissStrong/ICS4U/Unit 1/Note 4 - Methods.md

 > You would have learned about functions in your Grade 11 computer science course.
 Functions in Java are called methods.
 A method is a function contained in a class.
 Since every function in Java is contained in a class, every function in Java is a method.
 >
-> When defining a method, you would write the following, in order.
+> When defining a method, we would write the following, in order.
 > 1. `public`, `private`, or `protected` (or leave it blank for package-private)
 > 2. `static` (or leave it blank if it's non-static)
 > 3. the return type (e.g. `int`, `String`, etc.) (or write `void` if the method doesn't return anything)